kerstin-w/Travel-Africa/README.md

         ```
 - Category

-    The Catgory model contains a title and a slug to create a more informative URL.
+    The Catgeory model contains a title and a slug to create a more informative URL.

     | Field Name | Type | Arguments |
     | :--------: | :--: | :-------: |